A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 A herniated disc occurs when the outer layers of a disc become weak or even tear in severe cases.
-It causes the bulging or leaking tissue to put pressure on local delicate tissues, including nerves, which often leads to back pain with radiating symptoms.
+This herniated disc causes the bulging or leaking tissue to put pressure on local delicate tissues, including nerves, which often leads to low back pain with radiating symptoms.

 Spinal Stenosis is a condition in which the spinal canal or openings for nerve roots narrow, putting pressure on the spinal cord and/or nerve roots.
-It is often caused by degenerative changes in the spine related to aging or arthritis.
+Spinal stenosis is often caused by degenerative changes in the spine related to aging or arthritis.

 This is a form of arthritis that primarily affects the spine.
 It can cause inflammation, pain, and stiffness in the lower back.
 Ankylosing spondylitis typically starts in the sacroiliac joints.

 Compression Fractures are most commonly seen in individuals with osteoporosis (a loss of bone density) but can occur due to trauma as well.
 The vertebra can collapse and compress, which may lead to pain in the low back or even height loss.

 The facet joints are the small joints on the back of each vertebra that allow for movement in the spine.
 When these joints become inflamed or irritated, it's called facet syndrome.
 These joints can also become stiff and arthritic over time as well.

 Muscle strain is a common cause of low back pain, particularly in individuals who participate in activities that require repetitive motions or heavy lifting.
 The back muscles and/or tendons can become overstretched or torn, leading to inflammation, muscle tension, muscle spasms, and pain.